chris-cl587/sum_of_cubes/README.md

 ## This repository

-My background in mathematics does not allow me to understand the `On a question of Mordell` paper to its full extent, but I can gain intuition into the problem by coding Algorithm 3.5.
+My current background in mathematics does not allow me to understand the [`On a question of Mordell`]((https://arxiv.org/pdf/2007.01209.pdf)) paper to its full extent.
+In particular, the Density Computations in Section 2 are beyond my ability to understand presently.

+However, I can gain intuition into the problem by coding Algorithm 3.5.
 This is what I did here.

 The repository is in Java as the IDE, debugging, and library ecosystem allows me to iterate more quickly.

-I will lose efficiency compared to a C/C++ solution, but as I am not going for solving novel solutions, but rather for learning, I think this is a reasonable choice.
+I will lose efficiency compared to a C/C++ solution, but as I am not going for solving novel solutions, but rather for learning and experience purposes, I think this is a reasonable choice.

 ## Structure